jataware/test-model/README.md

-# Dummy Model
+# Test Model

 This repo is for model testing.
-It provides a test dummy model.
+It provides a test model for testing Dojo's model registration workflow.

 ## Usage